MSL With a in Specialization in International Business Law

 Paired with the Master of Studies in Law core courses, the MSL in International Business Law specialization prepares you for understanding and managing U.S. and international business transactions, and further equips you to manage cross-border disputes via skills gained in litigation, mediation and arbitration.

-See what the MSL in International Business Law can do for you.
+See what the MSL with a specialization in International Business Law can do for you.

 Find the online program that fits your needs.
 Our Online Master of Studies in Law (MSL) program is designed for professionals seeking to enhance their careers through a legal education with a versatile alternative to the traditional three-year JD degree.
 Our graduate certificates can further your expertise within a specific area of the law in 10 months.
 Students who complete a certificate program have the option of applying those 15 course credits toward the Online MSL degree.